gowachin/matreex/vignettes/multisp_deter_sim.md

 #> Starting while loop.
 Maximum t = 1000
 #> Simulation ended after time 63
 #> BA stabilized at 2.38 with diff of 0.98 at time 63
-#> Time difference of 0.241 secs
+#> Time difference of 0.191 secs
 ```

-The output is a single table with time in column and different variables
+The output is a single table with a row for each observation and a
-in rows.
-The variables are given at each time point plus equilibrium
+column per variable.
+Variables are given at each time point plus
-state.
+equilibrium state.
 They are defined below :

 -   Distribution in the mesh of the species
 -   Basal Area